 BoD 1) AC 2) NCC 3)

-No. of meetings in 2015/16 5 4 4
+No. of meetings in 2017/18 5 4 4

-Robert F. Spoerry 5 44) 4
+Robert F. Spoerry 5 4 4) 4

-Beat Hess 5 - 4
+Beat Hess 5 4

-Stacy Enxing Seng 4 - -
+Lynn Dorsey Bleil 5

-Michael Jacobi 5 4 -
+Michael Jacobi 5 4

+Stacy Enxing Seng 5 4

-Anssi Vanjoki 5 4 -
+Anssi Vanjoki 5 4

-Ronald van der Vis 5 4 -
+Ronald van der Vis 5 4

-Jinlong Wang 5 - -
+Jinlong Wang 5

-John J. Zei 5 4

 Average meeting length 8 h 5) 3 h 3 h

-·

 - 1) Board of Directors

 - 2) Audit Committee

-- 3) Nomination and Compensation Committee
+- Nomination and Compensation Committee

 - 4) As guest

-- 5) Excluding telephone conferences and preparation time
+- 5) Excluding telephone conferences

 Urgent business matters were discussed in various telephone conferences.
-In addition to formal meetings at which minutes were taken, members of the Board of Directors or of the committees also met informally for other topics and discussions that required additional time.
-These included, for example, preparations for formal meetings.
+In addition to formal meetings at which minutes were taken, members of the Board of Directors or of the committees also frequently met informally for other topics and discussions that required additional time.
+These included, for example, preparations for formal meetings, interviews and nomination of key individuals etc.

 The agenda for a meeting of the Board of Directors or of a Board committee is set by its respective Chairman.
 Any member of the Board of Directors or a committee may request a meeting or ask that an item be put on the agenda.
-Members of the Board of Directors and the committees are provided in advance of meetings with all relevant documents that enable them to prepare for the discussion of the items on the agenda during the meeting.
+Members of the Board of Directors and the committees are provided in advance of meetings with all relevant documents that enable them to prepare for the discussion of the agenda items during the meeting.
 The Board of Directors and its committees constitute a quorum if half of the members are present.
 The Board of Directors and its committees approve resolutions by a majority of members present at the meeting.
 In the event of an equal number of votes, the Chairman has the casting vote.